jbouzekri/ComposerDeployPlugin/README.md

 This composer plugin add extra configuration to copy folders from the vendor to another one.

-It can be usefull to publish assets to a public document root.
+It can be useful to publish assets to a public document root.
 The framework symfony uses the similar method to publish assets from users' extensions to the apache public document root.

 Installation